The Internet of Things or IoT connects physical devices from all over the world using the internet. From self-closing animal habitats to Fitbit

 - Showcase your IoT concept and justify how your product meets the need or opportunity as identified.

 - Develop strategies for evaluating innovative IoT designs.

-Completing Smart Design & Sustainability: A Guide to Creating Products for STEM will contribute 5 hours of NESA Registered PD addressing and 6.2.2, from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Smart Design & Sustainability: A Guide to Creating Products for STEM will contribute 5 hours of Elective PD in the priority area of 6.2.2 from the Australian Professional Standards for Teachers.